What are tenants' repair obligations?

-Tenants are generally responsible for maintaining a rented property and ensuring that it is restored to the state in which it was in at the beginning of the lease.
-Any repairs which are required are called 'dilapidations' and these should be specified in the lease.
-In general, any responsibilities which are not specified in the lease will fall to the tenant.
+Commercial tenants are generally responsible for maintaining a rented property and for ensuring that, at the end of a Commercial lease, it is restored to an acceptable state.
+Any repairs that are required should generally be specified in the lease.
+However, most repair responsibilities that are not specified in the lease but affect the overall state of the property will fall to the tenant.

-The full scope of tenants' obligations for dilapidations will often depend on the type of property and the length of the lease.
-Many commercial premises are let on a full repairing and insuring (FRI) basis, which means the tenant takes on both repair and insurance costs.
+The full scope of tenants' obligations for repairs will often depend on the type and condition of property and the length of the lease, as well as the wording of the terms of the lease.
+Many commercial premises are let on a full repairing and insuring (FRI) basis, which means the tenant takes on both comprehensive repair costs and insurance costs.

 Landlords are normally responsible for any structural repairs needed to maintain commercial properties.
-This includes exterior walls, foundations, flooring structure and the roof.
-Non-structural maintenance issues, such as plumbing and air conditioning normally have to be addressed by the tenant - unless there is a management/maintenance fee paid to the landlord which covers such repairs.
-Repairs to any communal areas in a leased property will usually be the responsibility of the landlord (or management company/agent if one is appointed by the landlord).
+This often includes exterior walls, foundations, flooring structures and the roof.
+Non-structural maintenance issues, such as plumbing and air conditioning, normally have to be addressed by the tenant unless there is a management/maintenance fee paid to the landlord that covers such repairs.
+Repairs to any communal areas in a leased property will usually be the responsibility of the landlord (or a management company/agent if one is appointed by the landlord).

 How can disputes be avoided?

-A comprehensive commercial lease is key to preventing the majority of disputes relating to dilapidations.
-It should clearly set out who is responsible for repairing the various parts of the rented premises: the landlord, tenant or a third party.
-Any unusual or onerous repair obligations contained in the lease should be clearly pointed out before it is signed.
+Having a comprehensive commercial lease is key to preventing the majority of disputes relating to repairs.
+A commercial lease should set out who is responsible for repairing the various parts of rented premises (ie either the landlord, the tenant, or a third party, like a building manager).
+Any unusual or onerous repair obligations contained in the lease should be pointed out before it is signed.

 How can disputes be resolved?

-If a dispute cannot be resolved between the landlord and tenant, it may be necessary to consider court action.
-The Pre-Action Protocol for Claims to Damages in Relation to the Physical State of Commercial Property at Termination of a Tenancy (known as the 'Dilapidations Protocol') should be followed before a legal claim is made.
-Section 8 of the Dilapidations Protocol encourages the use of Alternative Dispute Resolution.
-For further information, read Alternative Dispute Resolution.
+If a dispute arises and cannot be resolved between the landlord and tenant, it may be necessary to consider court action.
+The Pre-Action Protocol for Claims for Damages in Relation to the Physical State of Commercial Property at Termination of a Tenancy (ie the 'Dilapidations Protocol') should be followed before a legal claim is made.
+For example, section 8 of the Dilapidations Protocol encourages the use of alternative dispute resolution (ADR).

-In Scotland there is no binding code of conduct and parties should consider using a detailed lease agreement to deal with these issues.
-Contracts could also include a requirement to seek arbitration rather than litigation but this will be up to the parties to decide.
+In Scotland there is no binding code of conduct covering repairs.
+Parties should consider using a detailed lease agreement to deal with these issues.
+Leases could also include a requirement to seek arbitration rather than litigation, but this will be up to the parties to decide.